Nasief Morris: Greece

 Born in Cape Town, Morris started his career at local Santos F.C. before signing for Greek club Aris Thessaloniki in June 2001, for €350.000.
 In his second season in the Superleague he played 27 games (two goals) as the latter club finished in sixth position, thus qualifying to the UEFA Cup.

 After two years, Morris joined fellow league side Panathinaikos FC.
 He made his UEFA Champions League debut on 1 October 2003 in a 1–1 group stage home draw against Rangers.
 During his five-year tenure he never appeared in less than 21 league matches, as his team won the double in the 2003–04 campaign; additionally, he made 14 Champions League and 18 UEFA Cup appearances.

 Spain

 At the beginning of 2008–09, Morris was loaned out to Recreativo de Huelva in Spain.
 He made his La Liga debut on 31 August 2008, playing the full 90 minutes in a 1–0 derby away win against Real Betis.

-Morris only missed one league match for the Andalusians, scoring on 3 May 2009 in 2–1 away triumph over CA Osasuna in the last minute, but Recre eventually suffered relegation.
+Morris only missed one league match for Recreativo, scoring on 3 May 2009 in 2–1 away triumph over CA Osasuna in the last minute, but Recre eventually suffered relegation.
 In the following season, still on loan, he moved to another Spanish top level team, Racing de Santander.

-Morris started in his first games with the Cantabrians, but eventually was only third or fourth-choice stopper – 11 appearances in the first 15 rounds, only one in the following 23.
+Morris started in his first games with Racing, but eventually was only third or fourth-choice stopper – 11 appearances in the first 15 rounds, only one in the following 23.
 On 5 May 2010, he was sent off in a 5–1 home loss against Sevilla FC.